Best part: It's free.

 We've all watched enough bad reality television to know things in our own relationship could be a lot worse.
 Angry yelling matches, threats of divorce, and even drinks in the face can occur.
 But couples therapy isn’t just for the dysfunctional pair.

-Maybe the dysfunction in your love relationship hasn't reached Marriage Boot Camp level, but that doesn't mean some healthy relationship exercises won't benefit you in the long run.
-In fact, you'd be surprised how easily you can replicate these professional exercises without ever leaving your house.
+Maybe the dysfunction in your love relationship hasn't reached epic proportions just yet, but that doesn't mean some healthy relationship exercises won't benefit you in the long run.
+In fact, you'd be surprised how easily you can replicate these marriage counseling exercises without ever leaving your house.

 Next time you're worried you might be ready to throw glasses of wine in each other's faces, here are six exercises you can try to ease the tension:

 How long would you go without washing your dirty clothes?
 One week?
 Two weeks?
 After a while, those clothes would start to stink.
 Your relationship is no different.
 Every day your relationship gets dirty — minor irritations, unspoken resentments, and small sources of bitterness sneak into your interactions.
 Unwashed, these small annoyances turn into big problems and couples can even stop talking to each other.

 How do you fix it?
 Do your relationship laundry together.
 Once per week, ask your partner, "What have I done to make you feel unappreciated, disrespected or unloved?"
 The first response you get will likely be a look of amazement or a reassurance that everything is "fine."
 Do not believe them.
 Keep asking.
 Eventually, you'll get an honest answer.

 When you finally do, listen.
 Really, truly listen.
 And when you want to correct them or defend yourself, instead ask them something like: "So when I didn't pick up the milk, you felt like I didn't love you?
 Tell me more about that."

 Understand how they feel.
 Soon you will have opened the door to constant communication, no lock in sight.
 This will increase intimacy between the two of you, and allow you to face conflicts head on.